Should you worry about a mosquito that lands on you with its bum in the air?

 We found that generally, the National Park campsites were quite run-down.

-During our summer visit, although many campsites were touted as having solar hot water, only one of the many campsites we stayed at lived up to this promise consistently, and that was Savuti Campsite in Chobe National Park.
+During our summer visit, although many campsites were touted as having solar hot water, only one of the many campsites we stayed at lived up to this promise consistently: Savuti Campsite in Chobe National Park.

 At one campsite, Camp Ihaha in Chobe, I even found a couple of dead rats in the shower basin.